Q&A: What keeps Vanguard founder Jack Bogle ticking

-NEW YORK If the world of finance has anything close to a Pope, Jack Bogle is probably it.
+NEW YORK (Reuters) - If the world of finance has anything close to a Pope, Jack Bogle is probably it.

 The founder of investment giant Vanguard Group, who is held in wide esteem, revolutionized retirement with low-fee index funds, and has a moral center that puts the rest of the industry to shame.